CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 </p>

 An alternative solution could be to own a backup Hardware Wallet, initialized with the same seed.
-There is not however a perfect solution, that would address all the problems.
+However, there is no perfect solution that would address all the problems.

 <p align="center">
 <img src = "/assets/htc-exodus/ledger-recovery-sheet.png">